In this article, we will focus on how buf mod

 deps:

-- buf.build/bufbuild/eliza
+- buf.build/googleapis/googleapis

 deps:

-- buf.build/bufbuild/eliza:1c473ad9220a49bca9320f4cc690eba5
+- buf.build/bufbuild/protovalidate:b983156c5e994cc9892e0ce3e64e17e0

-buf mod init
+buf config init

-: Updates thebuf.lock
+: Creates or updates thebuf.lock

 : Removes any unused dependencies from thebuf.lock

 file.
-This is useful to keep the dependency list clean and up-to-date.
+This is useful to keep the dependency list clean and up to date.

 Local imports

-The resolution process first checks for imports relative to a buf.yaml
+files for imports relative to its buf.yaml

-, the imported file is resolved locally.
+If the specified import exists in the specified location, the imported file is resolved locally.

-A valid import statement within the foo/foo.proto
+A valid import statement in foo.proto

-file.
-This means
+This means that all import

 Module imports